zala-team/zala-api-docs/README.md

 Just JSON
 -----------------

 All data is sent and received as JSON.
-Our format is to have no root element and we use camel\_case to describe attribute keys.
+Our format is to have no root element and we use camelCase to describe attribute keys.
 This means that you have to send `Content-Type: application/json; charset=utf-8` when POSTing or PUTing data into Zala.